rage/java-programming-fall-19/data/part-1/5-calculating.md

 Tee ohjelma, jonka avulla voidaan laskea kahden kokonaisluvun summa.
 Ohjelman alussa kysytään kahta kokonaislukua, jotka sisältävät summattavat luvut.
 Tämän jälkeen ohjelma tulostaa lukujen summausta kuvaavan kaavan. -->

 <!-- TODO: specify the assignment (the formula, too) -->
 Create a program that can be used to add two integers together.
-At the beginning, the user is asked to enter two integers that are to be summed.
+In the beginning, the user is asked to give two integers that are to be summed.
 The program then prints the formula that describes the addition of the numbers.

 <!-- Tulostusesimerkkejä: -->

-Print examples:
+Exampe output:

 <!-- <sample-output>